bpetermann/react-three-playground/README.md

 ### Thanks

-- These sketches are original works but are based on/influenced by Bruno Simons fantastic course [threejs-journey ](https://threejs-journey.com/)
+- These sketches are, unless stated otherwise, original works but are based on/influenced by Bruno Simons fantastic course [threejs-journey ](https://threejs-journey.com/)

 ### Packages